SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 The paper this discussion is based upon is by Vergnhanini and De&nbsp;Conti (2017), [Modern Money Theory: a criticism from the periphery](https://www.braziliankeynesianreview.org/BKR/article/download/115/90).

+If you want to skip the preliminary defences of MMT, which reply to standard criticism, and go staright to the trade issues, then [click here to the Trade Issues](#FairTradeIssues) section.

 ## They Still Aren't Stating MMT Correctly

 Before they get around to their supposed critique of "MMT", Vergnhanini & De&nbsp;Conti